-We have audited the accompanying consolidated financial statements of UNITY of Greater New Orleans, Inc. and Subsidiaries (a nonprofit organization), which comprise the consolidated statements of financial position as of June 30, 2022 and 2021, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively, the financial statements).
+We have audited the accompanying consolidated financial statements of UNITY of Greater New Orleans, Inc. and Subsidiaries (a nonprofit organization), which comprise the consolidated statements of financial position as of June 30, 2023 and 2022, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of UNITY of Greater New Orleans, Inc. and Subsidiaries as of June 30, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of UNITY of Greater New Orleans, Inc. and Subsidiaries as of June 30, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.